ericywl/portfolio/static/blog/shopee-backend-1a.md

    a.
 Replace the minimum with the current and then balance the heap if true

 This makes the whole algorithm `O(n log k)`, since the balancing of the heap takes at most the height of the heap (if we visualize it in a tree structure) ie. `log k`.
-The interviewer was satisfied with my overall implementation and proceeded onto the next problem, which I will cover soon in another post.
+The interviewer was satisfied with my overall implementation and proceeded onto the next problem, which I will cover soon in [the next post](/blog/shopee-backend-1b/).